davidly/rvos/README.md

     Only physical memory is supported.
     Only a subset of instructions are implemented (enough to to run my test apps).
     Compressed rvc 16-bit instructions are supported, though apps run about 5% slower.
-    Float instructions are implemented; double are not.
+    Float and double instructions are implemented.
+    Atomic instructions are implemented assuming there is just one core.
     I tested with a variety of C and C++ apps compiled with g++.
-    Some of the Gnu C Runtime is tested -- memory, fopen/open families of IO, printf/sprintf.
+    Much of the Gnu C Runtime is tested -- memory, fopen/open families of IO, printf/sprintf.
     I also tested with the BASIC test suite for my compiler BA, which targets risc-v.
-    It's slightly faster than the 400Mhz K210 physical processor when emulated on my AMD 5950x machine.
+    The emulator is faster than the 400Mhz K210 physical processor when emulated on an AMD 5950x.
-    The tests folder has test apps written in C. rvos can run rvos on both Windows and Linux; the emulator is good enough to emulate itself.
+    The tests folder has test apps written in C. These build with both old and new g++ for RISC-V. rvos can run rvos on both Windows and Linux; the emulator can emulate itself (slowly).
+    Linux system call emulation isn't great.
+It's just good enough to test RISC-V emulation.

+Both the really old g++ compiler that targets the RISC-V SiPeed K210 hardware and the latest https://github.com/riscv-collab/riscv-gnu-toolchain targeting Linux for RISC-V are supported.

 ttt_riscv.s is a sample app.
 This requires rvos_shell.s, which has _start and a function to print text to the console that apps can call.
 I used the SiPeed Maixduino Arduino Gnu tools for the K210 RISC-V machine.
 The shell is slightly